-Figure 23.
-M. E. and John Collett House, 1919 Iglehart Avenue (1886).
+M. E. and John Collett House, 1919 Iglehart Avenue (1885)

-In 1886, architect Adam Dorr designed this house for M.E. and John Collett.
-The contractors were John S. Noble and Edward Munn (Figures 23, 23a).
-Collett was a broker for the Armour Packing Company The exterior features a Queen Anne style exterior with a columned, Classical Revival porch.
-The next year, Annie Stebbins, the widow of Kellogg S., was the resident.
-In 1893, it was the home of B. P. Baker, a clerk at the Minnesota Transfer Railway, and his wife and daughter.
-The Bakers previously lived at 1947 Carroll Avenue.
-In 1902, it was the residence of Louis Billau, a travel agent.
-Meanwhile, the Bakers had moved to 1915 Marshall Avenue.
+Mrs. M. E. Collett obtained a building permit for a house on this lot in 1886.
+Apart from the Queen Anne exterior, the property also has a notable limestone retaining wall.
+The building was designed by Adam Dorr with contractors John S. Noble and Edward Munns.
+John Collett was listed in the 1897 directory as a broker.
+The next year, Annie Stebbins, the widow of Kellogg S., was the resident, and In 1893, it was the home of B. P. Baker, a clerk at the Minnesota Transfer Railway, and his wife and daughter.
+The